 There will be periodic discussions for students to participate in on Canvas.
-Posting your thoughts in these discussions threads is optional, but there will be bonus points awarded to those who post thoughtful, original comments.
+Posting your thoughts in these discussions threads is optional, but there will be extra credit awarded to those who post thoughtful comments.
 Extra credit will be awarded subjectively by the instructor, and will not go by a set rubric.
-A healthy exchange/debate of ideas is strongly encouraged, but respect for others' opinions is expected.
+A healthy exchange/debate of ideas is strongly encouraged.